i-pletenev/CN_Learn/README.md

 > **git clone --recursive https://github.com/girirajanlab/CN_Learn.git**

+**Important Note:** CN_Learn works only with hg19 and hg38 genome assemblies.
+Chromosome names for ALL files below must not contain "chr" prefix.
+For example, "chr1" is not allowed, "1" is ok.

 **2) BAM files:** Place all the BAM files, along with their corresponding index files in a local directory.
 Ensure the following,

 	a) All the bam files should be named <SAMPLE>.bam and the index file named <SAMPLE>.bam.bai,